ysglh/DeepVideoAnalytics/readme.md

 **Copyright 2016-2017, Akshay Bhat, Cornell University, All rights reserved.**

-Please contact me for more information, I plan on relaxing the license soon, once a beta version is reached (To the extent allowed by the code/models included.e.g.
-FAISS disallows commercial use.).
+Please contact me for more information, I plan on relaxing the license soon, once a beta version is reached (To the extent allowed by the code/models included. e.g. FAISS disallows commercial use.).